Bus Stop (2012 film): Release

 The movie's producer Bellamkonda Suresh announced that the film will be released across the state on 11 November 2012.
 But earlier on 10 November, he told the media that a few multiplexes will begin screening the film from today itself and the bookings for the evenings shows of Bus Stop are expected to open shortly.

 Reception

 Critical reception

-123Telugu gave a review stating "If you liked 'Ee Rojullo', you will like 'Bus Stop'.
-The film is an entertaining youth comedy with a nice message in the end.
-The good emotional quotient in the second half will strike a chord with parents as well as students.
-Some may find the vulgarity in the film a little uncomfortable, but hey, this is an A rated comedy.
-So you should know what you are going to watch."
 Rediff.com gave a review stating "Bus Stop is an urban take on what love means to different people just time-pass or a commitment or just fun.
 Whatever it is, the urban youth could connect with Bus Stop."

 Box office

 Bus Stop was made with a budget of just ₹20 million and had no stars.
 But the film had a collection of ₹12.4 million statewide with an aggregate of 4.4 million in Nizam Area itself.
 It had a good start in A centers and above average start in B&C Centers and was declared a "Hit" within one week of its release.
 The film completed a successful 50 day run on 30 December 2012.